AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 define('ICDS_AUTH_KEY', 'TfsFu)- pF\"6KNx@VT,FV@*`lM;Ls(nRy0/e:h^TnJ6/Ee$-cm@o2o;6U{#;;n+R');
 define('ICDS_FORM_AUTH_KEY', 'ny%:T/j@I>/sMm8Unyi{+~oS/]PQKp3ZXIXb/)iLU|V]Q7gh^e4!fmka3xz[zpgN');
 ```
-To generate a suitable keys you may use an online generator provided by Wordpress at https://api.wordpress.org/secret-key/1.0/
+To generate a suitable key you may use an online generator provided by Wordpress at https://api.wordpress.org/secret-key/1.0/.
+If you generate key this way you should save this key (go to Dataverse Integration -> Status tab -> at the end of the page Advanced Settings, paste the key here, one of key - ICDS_AUTH_KEY, when you reload link and get key one more time - ICDS_FORM_AUTH_KEY).

 ## Connect the plugin